selcukgoktas/SalesforceDeveloperTraining/README.md

 With this trigger we will check the phone field of the Lead record then if it is empty we will create a task to the lead owner.
 Trigger and Trigger Helper file will handle the job together.
 We have 2 option with trigger.new and trigger.newMap.
 So we create 2 method to read the triggered lead records.
 Then use another method to create task.

+### Trigger5 - Account Trigger
+Empty Trigger template to show the differences between switch on operation type when and if isbefore isafter

 ### ASYNC Apex